-Party Décor: Everything from the design on your invites to your tablemats and arrangement of food stations falls under décor for this event.
-Try to venture out of your comfort zone and pick up pieces that will lend a festive aura to the party.
-It doesn’t have to burn a hole in your pocket either – paper plates, disposable placemats, and cups are all very affordable and easily available at party shops, stationery stores or even online on Amazon for very reasonable prices.
-Many of them are available in fun prints, and designs so do check them out.
-Plus, disposable cutlery means less cleaning up for the hosts afterward, so it’s a win-win situation.
+Party Décor: Try to venture out of your comfort zone and pick up pieces that will lend a festive aura to the party.
+It doesn’t have to burn a hole in your pocket either – paper plates, disposable placemats, and cups with colorful prints are all very affordable and easily available at party shops, stationery stores, or even at Amazon.

 Some fun decor ideas for the Holi party:

 - Chalkboard menu or colorful poster announcing the menu

 - Paper plates and cups in striking colors/designs.